predsci/sunRunner3D-manuscript/README.md

 git clone https://github.com/predsci/pysunrunner
 pip install -e pysunrunner
 ```
-We recommend that you setup a conda or miniconda environment for the package.
+We recommend that you set up a conda or miniconda environment for the package.

 # Heliospheric relaxation